Accessible Home Care for Seniors and People with Disabilities

 “Surgical smoke” is the term for the vapor produced by the destruction of tissue by lasers or electrosurgical devices during surgery.
 The surgical smoke can contain toxic gasses and vapors such as benzene, hydrogen cyanide, and formaldehyde, as well as dead and live material, including blood tissue particles, bacteria, and viruses.
 It’s a serious risk to nurses, surgeons, and other operating room personnel who inhale the contaminates.
 My bill requires all hospitals and freestanding ambulatory surgical facilities to use smoke evacuation systems to protect against exposure to these toxic contaminants and plumes.

-» Surgical Smoke (SD.295) Fact Sheet from the Massachusetts Nurses Association
+» Surgical Smoke (S.1332) Fact Sheet from the Massachusetts Nurses Association

 Reducing Barriers to Gender-Affirming Care